home-assistant/home-assistant.io/source/voice_control/thirteen-usd-voice-remote.markdown

 ## Controlling Home Assistant over the ATOM Echo

-1. Press and hold the button on your ATOM Echo.
+1. Press and hold the flat button with rounded shape on your ATOM Echo.
+   * The rectangular button on the side is the reset button.
+Do not press that one.
    * The LED should light up in blue.
-1. Say a [supported voice command](/voice_control/builtin_sentences/).
+2. Say a [supported voice command](/voice_control/builtin_sentences/).
 For example, *Turn off the light in the kitchen*.
       * Make sure you’re using the area name exactly as you defined it in Home Assistant.
       * You can also ask a question, such as
           * *Is the front door locked?*
           * *Which lights are on in the living room?*
-1. Let go of the button.
+3. Let go of the button.
    * The LED should light up in green.
    * Home Assistant will confirm the action.
-1. Your command is not supported?
+4. Your command is not supported?
 [Add your own commands](/integrations/conversation/).

 ## Troubleshooting